TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 On the container with the [Redis](https://redis.io/) database engine, there is also [Redis CLI](https://redis.io/docs/latest/develop/tools/cli/).

-The Redis versions targeted in the rest of this document is Redis 8 or above.
+The Redis Community versions targeted in the rest of this document is Redis 8 or above.
 As a matter of fact, the way to configure Redis from the previous version is different starting Redis version 8.
 If you need to run a Redis version prior to version 8, this is covered at the end of the document.